pyblosxom/pyblosxom/docs/writing_entries.rst

 like to use that same format for blog entries.
 These are all very valid reasons to want to use other markup formats.

-PyBlosxom allows you to install entry parser plugins which are PyBlosxom plugins that implement an entry parser.
+Pyblosxom allows you to install entry parser plugins which are Pyblosxom plugins that implement an entry parser.
 These entry parser plugins allow you to use other markup formats.
 Check the Plugin Registry on the `website`_ for other available entry parsers.
 Pyblosxom comes with a restructured text entry parser.